Shopping with SNAP

 Apr 24, 2025

-Understanding what can and cannot be bought with SNAP, previously known as Food Stamps, helps recipients use their benefits effectively.
-Many wonder if slushies qualify as an approved purchase.
+Understanding what can and cannot be bought with the Supplemental Nutrition Assistance Program (SNAP) helps recipients spend their benefits wisely.
+Many recipients may wonder whether slushies, a popular treat, are an eligible purchase.

-No, you cannot buy slushies with Food Stamps or SNAP.
+Yes, you can buy slushies with EBT or Food Stamps.

 Plants: Vegetable seeds, fruit plants, and starters used to grow food at home.